renquinn/easel-py/README.md

 easel init
 ```

-Initializes the easel database in the current directory.
-Run this one time per
+Run this one time per course directory.
+It will initialize the easel database in
-course directory.
+the current directory.
+It will also create subdirectories for each Canvas
+component type that easel supports.

+At this time, easel requires components to be organized by directory but this is
+hopefully a temporary restriction.

 ### Course